savantly-net/headkey-legacy-poc/README.md

 # Headkey Memory System

+--- DRAFT v1 ---

+_NOTE: v2 is in progress but not OSS yet_

 **Intelligent Memory Management for AI Agents**

 Headkey is a sophisticated memory management system built on the **Cognitive Ingestion & Belief Formation Engine (CIBFE)** architecture.
 It provides AI agents with the ability to intelligently store, categorize, retrieve, and selectively forget information while maintaining coherent belief systems.